INV3NTisKING/Practical-Machine-Learning/Practical Machine Learning Project.md

 Selecting a model to apply to the quiz.

 After our testing the Random Forest model bested and will be applied to predict quiz.
+As I expected we did get a 90% accuracy but on 2 model which I did not expect.

 ```{r, echo=TRUE}